DanielVenturini/vigilant-lamp/README.md

 also works to ```peerDependencies```, ```optionalDependencies``` and ```globalDependencies```.

-Suport any types of range:
+Support any types of range:
  - "package": "^1.2.3"
  - "package": "~1.2.3"
  - "package": "^1.x"